bgs25/OrderRegression/README.md

 # OrderRegression
-R package implementing the order regression methods as in &lt;insert arxiv link>
+R package implementing the order regression methods as in &lt;insert arxiv link>.

+It can be installed by typing into R:

+    library(devtools)
+    install_github("bgs25/OrderRegression")